hseligson1/kustomize-gitops-example/README.md

 `argocd login localhost:8080 --username admin --password <same password used in argocd ui>`

+You should be able to login using the same password you used when accessin the ArgoCD UI.

+Next, execute the following:

+`argocd app list`

 This will return a response that lists your ArgoCD applications.
 You should see the app we created within the UI, "kustomize-gitops-example-staging".

 ![ArgoCD CLI App List](argocd-cli-app-list.png)

+If this is the case, then delete the app you previously created wuith the command:

+`argocd app delete <argocd application name>`

-Otherwise you can create an ArgoCD application through the argocd CLI.
+Now, you can create an ArgoCD application through the argocd CLI.
 To do this you can create a namespace for the cluster:

-`kubectl create ns kustomize-staging`
+`kubectl create ns staging`

 Next, deploy the `kustomization.yaml` file within the CLI and reference the Git repository to create the ArgoCD app:

-`argocd app create <application name> --repo https://github.com/hseligson1/kustomize-gitops-example.git --revision main --path overlays/staging  --dest-server https://kubernetes.default.svc --dest-namespace kustomize-staging`
+`argocd app create <application name> --repo https://github.com/hseligson1/kustomize-gitops-example.git --revision main --path overlays/staging  --dest-server https://kubernetes.default.svc --dest-namespace staging`

-This will return a resonse, "application 'kustomize-demo-staging-app' created".
+This will return a resonse, "application '<application name>' created".
 Next, sync the deployment managed by ArgoCD:

 `argocd app sync <application name>`